jrkerr2/TriviaGame/README.md

 homework week 5

 - Installation
-    + Click on this link, and game should start: https://jrkerr2.github.io/TriviaGame/
+    + Click on this link and the game should start: https://jrkerr2.github.io/TriviaGame/
     + Answer all questions in the time allotted.
     + Refresh the browser to restart the game.